romantao/openlpc-USB_Bootloader/README.md

 * Delete the firmware.bin file
 * Copy your new firmware.bin over (the filename doesn't matter)
-* Unmount and reset the MCU
+* Unmount and reset the microcontroller

 ### Linux